free things to do in New York City

 Discussion | Black in Ballet

 Last autumn, we mourned the passing of the great Arthur Mitchell.
-This year with the 50th Anniversary of Dance Theatre of Harlem, we pay tribute to his legacy.
+This year with the 50th Anniversary more of Dance Theatre of Harlem, we pay tribute to his legacy.
 Let’s talk about the history and current achievements of Black dancers in ballet.
 How are Black dancers and choreographers re-envisioning this dance form and shaping its future?
 What role will the new Equity Project play?
-Guest Host: Danni Gee Core Participants: Virginia Johnson, Theresa Ruth Howard, Chris Rudd, Gabrielle Civil, Maxfield Raul Trucios Haynes
+Guest Host: Danni Gee Core Participants: Virginia Johnson, Theresa Ruth Howard, Chris Rudd, Gabrielle Civil, Maxfield Raul Trucios Haynes less

 New York City, NY; NYC